Ronald Gene Simmons: Simmons' abusive control and the threat of the family's growing resistance

 During the investigation, local residents expressed shock over the discovery.
 Edna Baker, a longtime resident, described it as "the worst thing since the Civil War" to happen in Pleasant Grove.
 Neighbors recalled seeing Simmons supervising his children as they gathered mud and stones to fill ruts in their driveway—a memory that resurfaced for some, including Ron Standridge, upon learning of the tragedy.
+A pastor from a nearby church said, "I didn't know them.
+Nobody around here knew them.
+They kept to themselves."